ministryofjustice/itpolicycontent/content/security/framework/moj-forensic-readiness-policy.md

 Each Forensic Readiness Plan <b>must include</b>, in the criteria for conducting an investigation:
 <ul>
 <li>An assessment of the risk management benefits;</li>
-<li>The investigation has been authorised by the ITSO, DSO or business group SIRO;</li>
+<li>The investigation has been authorised by the SSA, CISO or business group SIRO;</li>
 <li>The consideration of a forensic investigation is in line with the corresponding IT security incident management plan process.</li>
 </ul></td></tr>
 <tr><td>POL.FRP.018:
 <br/>
 Where a forensic investigation has been requested in response to a leak investigation.
-This investigation <b>must be</b> requested by the DSO where the DSO is responsible for that investigation.
+This investigation <b>must be</b> requested by the SSA where the SSA is responsible for that investigation.
 Note – this may fall outside of the IT security incident management process.</td></tr>
 </table>

 ## Capability to collect evidence